Sterling Bank partners DKM to develop Africa’s next big star

-Sterling Bank Plc, Nigeria’s leading commercial bank, has signed a Memorandum of Understanding (MoU) with D Kings Men Media (DKM) Limited as part of its commitment to the development of the creative industry in Nigeria.
+Sterling Bank Plc, has signed a Memorandum of Understanding (MoU) with D Kings Men Media (DKM) Limited as part of its commitment to the development of the creative industry in Nigeria.

 Sterling Bank’s Head of Creative Industries Financing, Mr. Olanrewaju Olalusi, said in a statement said that the partnership “is designed to forge a strategic collaboration which would, among other things, make Sterling Bank a key financial and investment partner by leveraging access to DKM’s creative and entertainment business.”